mitmproxy/mitmproxy/docs/src/content/concepts-certificates.md

     <cert>
     -----END CERTIFICATE-----

-To create the correct CA authority you can use the follow command:

-    openssl req -x509 -new -nodes -key MY_CA_KEY.key -sha256 -out MY_CA_CERT.crt -addext keyUsage=critical,keyCertSign

-And then create the proper mitmproxy-ca.pem file with:

-    cat MY_CA_KEY.key MY_CA_CERT.crt > mitmproxy-ca.pem

 When looking at the certificate with
 `openssl x509 -noout -text -in ~/.mitmproxy/mitmproxy-ca.pem`
 it should have at least the following X509v3 extensions so mitmproxy can